 Sure!
 Snap away!
 BUT only with small, non-professional digital cameras and cell phones.
 Professional quality cameras with detachable lenses and video specific cameras are not allowed by anyone!
 And PLEASE be respectful of the artists and your fellow passengers by NOT using a flash during shows.

-Q: BASED ON THE LAST 2 CRUISES I KNOW THE LINEUP IS GOING TO BE AMAZING!
-CAN YOU GUARANTEE EVERY BAND ANNOUNCED WILL BE ON BOARD AND THAT I WILL GET TO SEE EVERY SHOW BY EVERY BAND ?
+Q: BASED ON THE LAST 4 CRUISES I KNOW THE LINEUP IS GOING TO BE AMAZING!
+CAN YOU GUARANTEE EVERY BAND ANNOUNCED WILL BE ON BOARD AND THAT I WILL GET TO SEE EVERY SHOW BY EVERY BAND?

-There is no guarantee that every band will be on board OR that every passenger will get to see every show by every band.
-What we can guarantee is that every band announced has signed a contract with NAHA to be on the cruise and that in the 2 cruises we have completed, every artist announced made it on board.
+There is no guarantee that every band will be onboard OR that every passenger will get to see every show by every band.
+What we can guarantee is that every band announced has signed a contract with NAHA to be on the cruise.
 Unfortunately we have no control over “unforeseen circumstances” (illnesses or other personal issues experienced by any artist).

 PLEASE keep in mind that we cruise in the ISH time zone … meaning if the schedule shows a band starting in the Theatre at 8:00 pm … we really mean it will be starting at 8:00ish… with all the of the bands and the amount of equipment that needs to be moved and set up, sometimes we get a little behind schedule.
 Just relax and go grab another drink, we’ll get things started as soon as possible.
 Getting upset and having a hissy fit that we didn’t start at the stroke of 8:00 pm is not going to get things started any sooner.
 All it’s going to do is raise your blood pressure and ruin your day.